stashed/docs/docs/addons/mongodb/overview.md

 12. Finally, when the backup is complete, the Job sends Prometheus metrics to the Pushgateway running inside Stash operator pod.
 It also updates the `BackupSession` and `Repository` status to reflect the backup procedure.

-### MongoDB Backup in Different Configuration
+### Backup Different MongoDB Configurations

-This section will show you backup works for different MongoDB configurations.
+This section will show you how backup works for different MongoDB configurations.

 #### Standalone MongoDB

-For a standalone MongoDB database, the backup job directly dump the database using `mongodump` and pipe the output to the backup process.
+For a standalone MongoDB database, the backup job directly dumps the database using `mongodump` and pipe the output to the backup process.

 <figure align="center">
  <img alt="Standalone MongoDB Backup Overview" src="/docs/images/addons/mongodb/standalone_backup.svg">